CollarNetworks/docs/economics/monetization.md

 - AAVE / Solend - 5% liquidation bonus, 50bps to AAVE for majors, up to 15% + 1.5% on most volatile
 - Lido - 10% fees on staking rewards

-Collar - 0.80% \* maturity (in years).
-E.g. a 6 month Collar would have a 40bp fee.
+Votre - 0.90% \* maturity (in years).
+E.g. a 6 month Votre would have a 45bp fee.

-A critical difference between Collar and other protocols is that borrowers, protocol, and solvers all make more when crypto goes up, whereas liquidation revenue is higher when markets sell off.
+A critical difference between Votre and other protocols is that borrowers, protocol, and solvers all make more when crypto goes up, whereas liquidation revenue is higher when markets sell off.

-Fees are paid onchain to the multi-sig controlled Collar Protocol treasury address.
+Fees are paid onchain to the multi-sig controlled Votre treasury address.